richardcrabbe/mapping-aussie-vegetation/Mapping understorey of rural areas.md

 |B12 (shortwave infrared) |land monitoring|20|

 In this project, the land monitoring bands were used as they provide high resolution imagery and suited for vegetation monitoring.
+To ensure that theh recorded energy were those from the targets of interest, the top of atmosphere Sentinel-2 images retrieved from the the Copernicus Open Access Hub via Google Earth Engine were preprocessed to minimise the influence of atmospheric conditions, sun-sensor viewing geometry, and topography.
+The Sentinel-2 TOA imagery over the study areas acquired from 2018 to 2013 was used as this date aligns with the field observation data.
+Sensor insentive radiative transfer model based on MODIS product was used for the atmospheric correction.
+The imagery was then corrected for bidirection reflectance and topographic influence using a high resolution (5m) digital elevation model (DEM) obtained from the Geoscience Australia via Google Earth Engine.
+The DEM was used to compute elevation, slope, and aspect to radiometrically normalize reflectance.

 #### Spectral indices